jfdelgad/ETH-Tempus/README.md

 ## How it works?
-**Chronos** allows clients (contracts) to make a calling request to be executed at a particular time (block).
-When the block at which the call was requested arrives, **Chromos** calls a *callBack* function in the client contract.
+**ETH-Tempus** allows clients (contracts) to schedule execution of functions at a particular time (block).
+When the block at which the call was requested arrives, **ETH-Tempus** calls a *callBack* function in the client contract.
 It is that simple.
 The system allows to call any number of times or to program a recurrent call to a contract.
 <br><br><br>

-## Is it difficult to interact with Chronos?
-No. One of the most critical aspects of Chronos is that it is simple to use.
-Only adding two functions to your smart contract is enough to start requesting and receiving temporized calls.
-<br><br><br>

-## Can you show me a working example?
-Sure, you can see an example for:
-* A single call request to Chronos [here](https://github.com/jfdelgad/Chronos/blob/master/Example/SingleCall.md)
-* A request for recurrent calls from Chronos [here](https://github.com/jfdelgad/Chronos/blob/master/Example/recurrentCalls.md)
-<br><br><br>

-## What if I send more gas than required, Can I get back the excess?
-Yes.
-When the Client sends the gas-cost to execute a call, a balance is created for that client-contract.
-If your request does not consume all the gas-cost that you provided, it is stored in the balance.
-Chronos provides a function to send the gas-cost in your balance back to the contract that initially made the transaction.
-<br><br><br>
+## how much cost to schedule a call?
+In order to schedule a call, your contract should call the function `requestCall` from ETH-Tempus contract.
+This has no cost.
+The average gas used by a contract to schedule a call is about 25K gas.

+When the block (time) at which the call was programmd arrives, the front-end application of ETH-Tempus call the target contract.
+After this, the contract calculate the gas used and request the payment of the gas plus a fee.
+This fee is 5 cents of dollar (0.05 USD).
+The overhead of gas used to execute the transaction is low, in average 40K gas.
+Making the scheduling execution higly efficient.

-## Chronos address?
+## ETH-Tempus address?
-You can reach Chronos on:
+You can reach the service on:
 * Rinkeby test network at: **0x4896FE22970B06b778592F9d56F7003799E7400f**
 * Main Ethereum Network at : (Not Available Yet)
-<br><br><br>

-## Does this service has a cost?
-The client contract (the contract that requests the call) must provide the gas-cost necessary to run the callBack function.
-(See example above).
-As the calls need to be initiated outside the network, the system also charges a small fee of  1 cent of a dollar (~0.01 USD) per request to maintain the system working.
-The price is updated with the change of ethereum as listed on [Cryptocompare](https://www.cryptocompare.com/coins/eth/overview/USD)
 <br><br><br>